Camel case: Computer programming

 Some early programming languages, notably Lisp (1958) and COBOL (1959), addressed this problem by allowing a hyphen ("-") to be used between words of compound identifiers, as in "END-OF-FILE": Lisp because it worked well with prefix notation (a Lisp parser would not treat a hyphen in the middle of a symbol as a subtraction operator) and COBOL because its operators were individual English words.
 This convention remains in use in these languages, and is also common in program names entered on a command line, as in Unix.

-However, this solution was not adequate for mathematically-oriented languages such as FORTRAN (1955) and ALGOL (1958), which used the hyphen as an infix subtraction operator.
+However, this solution was not adequate for mathematically oriented languages such as FORTRAN (1955) and ALGOL (1958), which used the hyphen as an infix subtraction operator.
 FORTRAN ignored blanks altogether, so programmers could use embedded spaces in variable names.
 However, this feature was not very useful since the early versions of the language restricted identifiers to no more than six characters.

 Exacerbating the problem, common punched card character sets of the time were uppercase only and lacked other special characters.
 It was only in the late 1960s that the widespread adoption of the ASCII character set made both lowercase and the underscore character _ universally available.
 Some languages, notably C, promptly adopted underscores as word separators, and identifiers such as end_of_file are still prevalent in C programs and libraries (as well as in later languages influenced by C, such as Perl and Python).
-However, some languages and programmers chose to avoid underscores—among other reasons to prevent confusing them with whitespace—and adopted camel case instead.
+However, some languages and programmers chose to avoid underscores and adopted camel case instead.